ChemicalDevelopment/PGS/README.md

 Double click `run.sh`

-Run a shell in any OS, and run `./node PGS.js` with some flags found on the (wiki)[https://github.com/ChemicalDevelopment/PGS/wiki].
+Run a shell in any OS, and run `python src/PGS.py` with some flags found on the (wiki)[https://github.com/ChemicalDevelopment/PGS/wiki].

 ### Development Build
-To use development build, you will need `gcc` and `node`
+To use development build, you will need `cc` and `python`

 For the default install script, run
 ```
-./install.sh
+make setup && make install
 ```

 To run the program:
 ```
-node PGS.js --offline
+python src/PGS.py -h
 ```

 Or, if you would like to run a version that reports the the server,